AndersDeath/diary2/000-current.md

 # 15 June - THursday - Yerevan - 259 day of immigration

-The situation is that I have much more interivews
+The situation is that I have much more interivews for engineering positions that for managerial.